nyc-copperheads-2016/menu/README.md

 Pull requests and issues are welcome!

-First, make sure you have [Git](https://git-scm.com/) installed and in your terminal, you can clone our repository and navigate to the folder:
+First, make sure you have [Git](https://git-scm.com/) installed and in your terminal, you can run the following commands to clone our repository and navigate to the folder:
 ```
 git clone https://github.com/nyc-copperheads-2016/menu.git
 cd menu